hassenkassim/BluetoothGame/README.md

 # BluetoothGame

 > This is an demo project.
 Only for testing out direct bluetooth connection between two android devices using the bluetooth protocol.

-This was a project in the class "CSC463 - Wireless and Mobile Communication" at the University of Victoria, Canada Fall Term 2015
+#This was a project in the class "CSC463 - Wireless and Mobile Communication" at the University of Victoria, Canada
+Fall Term 2015

+## Usage

+After connecting two android devices, the ball is moving through the upper border of the device to the other connected device.
+The x- and y-coordinates are exchanged between the devices over bluetooth.

 ## Authors